Itzikbena/StoreManagementApp/README.md

 # Store Chain Management System

-Welcome to the Store Chain Management System project repository, created for the Internet Programming course at HIT - Holon Institute of Technology, Summer Semester 2024, under the guidance of Mr. Roi Zimon.
+This repository contains the Store Chain Management System project, developed for the Internet Programming course at HIT - Holon Institute of Technology during the Summer Semester of 2024, under the mentorship of Mr. Roi Zimon.

 ## Introduction

-This project is a client-server application written in Java, with a MySQL database for data storage and management.
+This project is a robust client-server application developed in Java, utilizing a MySQL database for efficient data storage and management.

-The application utilizes a custom protocol to encode and decode actions and objects, enabling seamless data transfer between the client and server over sockets.
-This allows the server to handle requests and execute the corresponding actions effectively.
+To facilitate smooth communication between the client and server, the application employs a custom protocol for encoding and decoding actions and objects.
+This mechanism ensures secure and efficient data transmission over sockets, enabling the server to process requests and execute corresponding actions seamlessly.

 ## Main Features